mvdh7/mvdh7.github.io/_projects/500-geotraces.md

 <div>
 <div style='text-align:right'><h2>Benguela upwelling</h2></div>

-<p class="text-right">University of Southampton Masters student Charlotte Miskin-Hymas measured DIC and TA for samples collected by R/V <i>Meteor</i> on a 2016 German occupation of GEOTRACES 'transect' GA08, in the Benguela upwelling region off the southwest coast of Africa.
+<p class="text-right">For her Masters research project at the University of Southampton, Charlotte Miskin-Hymas measured DIC and TA for samples collected by R/V <i>Meteor</i> on a 2016 German occupation of GEOTRACES 'transect' GA08, in the Benguela upwelling region off the southwest coast of Africa.
 These results will appear in the next GEOTRACES Intermediate Data Product.</p>

 <p class="text-right"><i>Left: our measurements revealed stark contrasts in total alkalinity with depth throughout the Benguela region.</i></p>